jakobsudau/M7/README.md

-# M7 Masterthesis Project by Jakob Sudau
+# MMAI Masterthesis Project by Jakob Sudau

 To install and run: